 If you want to see sea turtles in Hawaii, Laniakea Beach is your best opportunity.
 It can get crowded, but it’s worth it.
 Usually, you see lots of turtles swimming in the ocean or basking in the sun.
 Just remember to be respectful and give them space and take your selfie from a distance.
 Hitting the beach is a great way to enjoy Hawaii on a budget!

 Have you ever wanted to swim in a waterfall in Hawaii?
 Head to Waimea Falls in Waimea Valley.
+Grab your tickets in advance here to ensure your admission.
 Here, you can explore a cultural garden, hike to Waimea Falls, and even attend one of the best luaus on Oahu: Toa Luau.
 Visiting Waimea Valley is one of the best things to do in Haleiwa.

 Read more: Oahu itinerary: 7 days in paradise